lrnv/Copulas.jl/joss/paper.md

 # Although you'll probbaly get a bad fit !
 ```

-The API does not fix the fitting procedure, and only loosely specify it, thus the implemented default might vary on the copula.
+The API does not fix the fitting procedure, and only loosely specifies it, thus the implemented default might vary on the copula.
 If you want more control, you may turn to bayesian estimation using `Turing.jl` [@turing]:

 ```julia
 using Turing